Notice of Pre-AIA or AIA Status

 forming correlations between raw material parameter groups (claim 1)

-forming correlations between film parameters and the raw material parameter groups based on a film production model, (claim 1) detecting a selection of at least one raw material from at least one raw material parameter group, calculating at least one production parameter of the film extrusion machine based on the film production model (claim 1)
+forming correlations between film parameters and the raw material parameter groups based on a film production model, by mapping the influence of the materials to the desired properties (claim 1) detecting a selection of at least one raw material from at least one raw material parameter group, calculating at least one production parameter of the film extrusion machine based on the film production model (claim 1)

 Claims 2, 4, and 5 further recite mental processes including detecting, weighing, and detecting production parameters.